Wolfprint/React-16/3 Creating your first component/README.md

 To create your own component, you have to follow this simple steps:

-1. Create a folder with the name of your component starting with a capital leter
+1. Create a folder with the name of your component

     ```shell
     mkdir Person
     ```

+Remember that a component name should start with capital letters.
+{: .alert .alert-warning}

 2. Inside this folder you will create a JS file that will contain your component definition.
 Here you should also place any image, css or unitary testing file that belongs to your component